YINI-lang/YINI-spec/YINI-Specification.md

 ### 14.4.
 JSON Compatibility

-A valid YINI file can be converted into a valid JSON file (and vice versa) while preserving **data structure, types, and identifier names exactly**.
+**A well-formed YINI document can be converted to JSON while preserving its parsed data** structure, value types, and identifier names.
+Many JSON objects can also be represented as YINI documents, provided they are mapped according to YINI's section, member, identifier, and value rules.

 Although YINI and JSON are distinct formats with different goals, their core data models are closely aligned.
-Strings, numbers, booleans, nulls, and lists in YINI map naturally to their JSON equivalents, and key names (identifiers) maintain structural correspondence when properly quoted.

-You can convert a YINI file into JSON (and vice versa) and preserve all real data — structure, types, and names — correctly,
-but you SHOULD ignore or remove YINI-only features like section markers, comments, and terminators when expressing it as JSON.
+Comments, disabled lines, the `@yini` marker, and the document terminator are metadata or syntax-only constructs.
+They are not represented as JSON values.

+Not every JSON document maps directly or cleanly to YINI:

+- A top-level JSON array cannot directly become a complete YINI document unless it is wrapped in a member or section.
+- JSON object keys may be any string, including empty strings or strings containing characters that require backticked identifiers in YINI.
+- Some JSON structures may require a chosen mapping strategy when converted to YINI, especially when deciding whether nested JSON objects should become inline objects or nested sections.

+Therefore, JSON-to-YINI conversion can preserve the same data model when a suitable mapping strategy is used, but it is not always a purely mechanical one-to-one syntax conversion.

 #### Converting YINI to JSON
-- **Keys (Identifiers):** As long as keys are quoted properly in JSON, and identifiers follow JSON string rules.
+- **Keys / Identifiers:** YINI identifiers become JSON object member names.
+When serialized as JSON, all keys are written as JSON strings.
 - **Value types (String, Number, Boolean, Null, List):** Direct mapping is possible between YINI and JSON native types.
 - **Lists (Arrays):** Lists `[]` map 1-to-1.
 - **Sections:** YINI sections correspond to nested objects `{}` in JSON.